Quinten/tomato-smash/README.md

 The game was made for [Bookmarklet Jam](https://itch.io/jam/bookmarklet-jam).

-It was the first time i used my new [Verf HTML5 game framework](https://github.com/Quinten/verf) in a jam.
+It was the first time i used my [Verf HTML5 game framework](https://github.com/Quinten/verf) in a jam.